rust-lang/rfcs/text/2978-stack_based_vec.md

 ### Dynamic array

-An hydric approach between heap and stack memory could also be provided natively in the future.
+An hybrid approach between heap and stack memory could also be provided natively in the future.

 ```rust
 pub struct DynVec<T, const N: usize> {